Exploring BLE 5.1 and Ultra-Wideband (UWB) Technologies for Real-Time Location Systems

 How can Indoor Positioning and Navigation solutions make a shopper’s life easier?

-• 2/3 of visitors gain information about the shopping center via app or website before visiting.
+• 2/3 of visitors check mall apps or websites before visiting.

 Targeted Marketing